m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

 published: false
 title: Becoming More Functional
 ---
 People on [/r/scala](https://www.reddit.com/r/scala/) sometimes ask how to make their Scala more functional, or about what "advanced" techniques they should learn.
 This is a list aimed at people who already follow the [twitter Scala style guide](http://twitter.github.io/effectivescala/), and want to know where to go from there.
+I'll assume the use of [cats](http://typelevel.org/cats/).

  * reduce should often be sum (introducing a monoid instance for that type)
  * map followed by sum is foldMap